-Her Eternal Flame is a devotional and mystical journey of one devotee’s personal communion with Brìde, the spirituality this communion suggests, and the practice inspired by it.
+Her Eternal Flame is a contemplative and mystical journey of one devotee’s personal communion with Brìde, the spirituality this communion suggests, and the practice inspired by it.
+Being a practice characterized by daily practice, intense devotion, deep contemplation, and an annual vow, I consider mine a monastic* spiritual path, walked in the wider world where I live.

 Brìde is a numinous goddess of the Gaelic peoples found in Irish and Scottish myth and folklore, and across the landscape throughout Celtic countries.
 As the spirit of the Living Flame, She is the Cosmic Fire of All Life, and the Great Transformer.
 Brìde the Poet’s Fire in the Head inspires inner wisdom and its outward expressions; Brìde the Smith’s Fire of the Forge drives all creative endeavors; Brìde the Healer’s Fire of the Hearth empowers healing modalities and the body’s vitality, and reminds us of sacred Hospitality; and both the goddess Brìde, mother of Ruadan, and the later St. Brìde point to the Fire of Compassion, of the heart, which guides us in right relationship with all beings, and in support of Life and its systems.